-^{} Includes provision of Rs.
-9.85 Lacs for a contractual commitment entered by the company which is in progress and shall be completed in the ensuing financial year
+\Amount spent for the year ended 31 March 2020, includes provision of Rs.9.85 Lakhs for a contractual commitment entered by the company which is in progess and shall be completed in the ensuing financial year.
+The same amount has been deposited in CSR Unspent account subsequent to the year end.

-Note 42: Dues to micro and small enterprises
+Note 44 : Dues to micro and small enterprises